-- Adequate provision of services for women and men to have access to mental health, reproductive health, and to ensure their physical wellbeing in all types of mission settings. - Joint training for civilian and uniformed personnel to create ready-to-deploy mixed (civilian/ uniformed) units. - Training all personnel, especially those in more militarized units, on "soft skill sets."
+- Adequate provision of services for women and men to have access to mental health, reproductive health, and to ensure their physical wellbeing in all types of mission settings. - Joint training for civilian and uniformed personnel to create ready-to-deploy mixed (civilian/ uniformed) units. - Training all personnel, especially those in more militarized units, on skills required to succeed in current and future security contexts - such as interpersonal communication, trust-building, de-escalation, and negotiation.